rossmartin/cordova-uglify/README.md

 I came across a quirk on OSX and Linux where the `hooks` folder needs to have permissions modified.
 Perform a `chmod -R 755 hooks` to resolve this issue.

 ## Future Development
-* External Config file
-    * Configuration of how JavaScript and CSS files are compressed - abstraction away from underlying code, preventing ruh-rohs.
 * HTML compression

 ## License